ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```

 1. List the DNS configuration.
 A {{site.data.keyword.dns_short}} instance was created.
 The **widgets.com** zone was created.
-Finally the zone was added to all of the VPCs.
+Finally, the zone was added to all the VPCs.

    ```sh
    ibmcloud dns instances